Emily x Vivi

 However, Vivi’s brilliance extends so much further than her art.
 She is one of the most understanding, open minded, and patient people I’ve met.
 She listened to my story with kindness and without judgement.
 I was unsure about what aspect of my mental health to share, and I changed ideas from my initial brief.
 I felt guilty, but Vivi made me feel sure of myself and helped create a safe space for me to express my story.
 I am forever grateful to Vivi for her generosity and compassion, and I absolutely cherished the opportunity to partner with her.

 Emily is a mental health advocate who is particularly passionate about CALD, youth, and LGBTIQA+ intersectionality.
-She’s currently a Peer Worker for Orygen and lived experience advocate for headspace National Youth Mental Health Foundation, ReachOut, Beyond Blue, the Centre for Multicultural Youth, and the Mental Health Foundation of Australia.
-With qualifications in computer science and psychology, she intends on exploring the future of combining technology and mental health, including the potential of virtual reality, artificial intelligence, and video games for mental health interventions and supports.
+They are currently a Peer Worker for Orygen and lived experience advocate for headspace National Youth Mental Health Foundation, ReachOut, Beyond Blue, the Centre for Multicultural Youth, and the Mental Health Foundation of Australia.
+With qualifications in computer science and psychology, they intend on exploring the future of combining technology and mental health, including the potential of virtual reality, artificial intelligence, and video games for mental health interventions and supports.